byzer-org/byzer-lang/docs/en/mlsql-stream.md

 ```

-If you want save data with static partition:
+If you want to save data with static partition:

 ```sql